-Stomach acid is basically designed to break down proteins, both for digestion and to prevent harmful bacteria from entering the system.
+Stomach acid is designed to break down proteins, both for digestion and to prevent harmful bacteria from entering our bodies.
 It is pretty harsh stuff, and certainly does kill a lot of bacteria both friendly and harmful.

-Some probiotics definitely make it to our intestines alive.
+Some probiotics definitely make it through our digestive system alive.

-1. A number of studies have looked at the survival rates of various strains of bacteria, and found that certain strains are definitely likely to survive stomach acid.
-From my quick look at the research, L.gasseri, L. acidophilus and B. bifidum all seem to survive, especially if in a dairy culture.
+- A number of studies have looked at the survival rates of various strains of bacteria, and found that certain strains definitely survive stomach acid.
+From my quick look at the research, L.gasseri, L. acidophilus and B. bifidum all survive, especially in a dairy culture.

-2. There’s a lot of research showing the benefits of eating probiotic foods, suggesting that they must be effective at changing our microbiome.
+- There’s a lot of health benefits associated with eating probiotic foods, suggesting that it must be effective at changing the microbiome of our digestive system.

-3. If you’ve ever had a strong reaction to a new probiotic food, then you are probably well aware of the fact the probiotics definitely do make it through our digestive system.
+- If you’ve ever had a strong reaction to a new probiotic food, then you are probably well aware of the fact the probiotics do make it through our digestive system.

-Our microbiome is influenced by the microbiome of those around us.
-In fact close knit communities (or tribes) have their own unique microbiome.
-And if a member from one tribe joins another tribe with a different microbiome, their microbiome changes to match those living around them.
+- Our microbiome is influenced by the microbiome of those around us.
+In fact close knit communities have their own unique microbiome.
+And if a member from one community joins another community with a different microbiome, then their microbiome changes to match those living around them.

-What we eat also greatly affects our microbiome.
-For example someone on a paleo diet will have a fairly different microbiome from someone on a vegan diet.
-And making a change to your diet will rapidly affect your microbiome, indicating the importance of maintaining a healthy diet to encourage a healthy microbiome.
+- What we eat also greatly affects our microbiome.
+For example, someone on a paleo diet will have a fairly different microbiome from someone on a vegan diet.
+And making a change to your diet will rapidly affect your microbiome, which is why it is important to maintain a healthy microbiome diet.

-So is a probiotic rich diet worth the effort involved in fermenting?
+So is a probiotic rich diet worth the effort of homemade ferments?
 I certainly think so!